 Hebrew beliefs about the afterlife have fluctuated and radically changed over the millennia:

 The mention of being in a state of unknowingness after death comes from a period of Hebrew religious development, when there was no belief in an afterlife or in a soul (merely a belief in Sheol as the underworld, a dark place of eternal unknowingness, where the dead remain forever).
-I personally think that Sheol is a remnant of the even earlier belief in Azza Zeil (a place where sins are removed from the soul to purify it, before entering heaven)
+I personally think that Sheol is a kind of ‘bare bones‘ remnant of the even earlier belief in Azza Zeil (a place where sins are removed from the soul to purify it, before entering heaven)

 This created the odd dilemma of the soul being judged twice (the soul is judged at death, and again when the body joins it).
 In modern times, only the Orthodox still believe in the final resurrection of the body; Liberal and Reform Jews don’t.
 This also tends to be the general consensus among Massorite Talmidis too – that there is only one judgement, and no resurrection of the physical body at the end of time – after all, if you are already alive in heaven as an incorporeal soul, functioning and existing happily as an eternal spirit in heaven, why would you need a physical body (consider Yeshua’s answer in Mk 12:18-25 to the Sadducees regarding a woman married to ten brothers, at the resurrection, whose wife would she be?)
 Yeshua’s answer in Mk 12:25, was that at resurrection, we are like the angels in heaven (presumably because angels only take physical form when they appear on earth; in heaven they are spirit, and so have no physical needs there).